Are you interested in collecting vintage U.S. flags? I share some tips on traits and qualities to look for when buying an old flag.

 - Do NOT buy a flag made out of nylon (old flags were not made out of nylon)

-- Do look for flags made out of cotton, silk and/or wool
+- Do look for flags made out of cotton, silk and/or wool.
+For example, Civil War flags were made out of wool.

-- Look for stars that are embroidered or stitched onto the flag (not printed)
+- Look for white stars that are embroidered or stitched onto the flag (not printed)

 - The red and white stripes should be stitched together (not printed)